CaraMcAvinchey/the-puzzle-exchange/README.md

 #### Animations
 - The home and locations page images have a subtle zoom effect when users load the page to add some depth and interest to the website.

+#### Responsivness
+- The website was designed using flexbox instead of float or grid to avoid fixed heights and ensure responsiveness throughout the website.

 ### FEATURES

 ### Navigation Bar